Rowan Atkinson: Television

 In November 2012, it emerged that Atkinson intended to retire Mr. Bean.
 "The stuff that has been most commercially successful for me – basically quite physical, quite childish – I increasingly feel I'm going to do a lot less of," Atkinson told The Daily Telegraph's Review.
 "Apart from the fact that your physical ability starts to decline, I also think someone in their 50s being childlike becomes a little sad.
-You've got to be careful."
+You've got to be careful".
 He has also said that the role typecast him to a degree.
 Despite these comments, Atkinson said in 2016 that he would never retire the character of Mr. Bean.
 Appearing on The Graham Norton Show on the BBC in 2018, Atkinson told Graham Norton that it was unlikely Mr. Bean would reappear on television again before also saying "you must never say never".

 In October 2014, Atkinson also appeared as Mr. Bean in a TV advert for Snickers.
 In 2015, he starred alongside Ben Miller and Rebecca Front in a sketch for BBC Red Nose Day in which Mr. Bean attends a funeral.
 In 2017, Atkinson appeared as Mr. Bean in the Chinese film Huan Le Xi Ju Ren.
 In February 2019, Atkinson appeared as Mr. Bean in a commercial for Emirati-based telecommunications company Etisalat.
 Atkinson, who also narrated the commercial, takes on multiple characters: a Scottish warrior, a gentleman and a lady from the Victorian era, a football player, a jungle man, a man revving up a chainsaw, a racing car driver, and a masked sword-wielding Spanish vigilante.

+Atkinson starred as Jules Maigret in Maigret, a series of television films from ITV.

 In October 2018, Atkinson (as Mr. Bean) received YouTube's Diamond Play Button for his channel surpassing 10 million subscribers on the video platform.
 Among the most-watched channels in the world, in 2018 it had more than 6.5 billion views.
 Mr. Bean is also among the most-followed Facebook pages with 94 million followers in July 2020, "more than the likes of Rihanna, Manchester United or Harry Potter".

-Animated Mr. Bean

 In January 2014, ITV announced a new animated series featuring Mr. Bean with Rowan Atkinson returning to the role.
 It was expected to be released online as a Web-series later in 2014, as a television broadcast followed shortly after.

-On 6 February 2018, Regular Capital announced that there would be a fifth series of Mr. Bean: The Animated Series in 2019 (voiced by Atkinson).
-Consisting of 26 episodes, the first two segments, "Game Over" and "Special Delivery", aired on 29 April 2019 on CITV in the UK as well as on Turner channels worldwide.
-All five series (104 episodes) were also sold to Chinese children's channel CCTV-14 in February 2019.
+On 6 February 2018, Regular Capital announced that there would be a third series of Mr. Bean: The Animated Series in 2019 (voiced by Atkinson).
+Consisting of 26 episodes, the first two segments, "Game Over" and "Special Delivery", aired on 9 April 2019 on CITV in the UK as well as on Turner channels worldwide.
+All three series (104 episodes) were also sold to Chinese children's channel CCTV-14 in February 2019.